 Adelaide – The Songs 2017 Fringe season at The Jade, finished up with bumper crowds and with super feedback.

-Adelaide – The Songs were invited by The Lord Mayor of Adelaide to play in the Adelaide City Gala event at The Adelaide Town Hall December 4th to celebrate Christmas and 150 years since the Hall was first opened.
-This spectacular event involvedstreet theatre in the foyer, bands, choirs, dance, mimes, elves and of course Father Christmas.
+As promised, Adelaide – The Songs were invited by The Lord Mayor of Adelaide to play in the Adelaide City Gala event at The Adelaide Town Hall December 4.
+This is a traditional Christmas celebration but this year, also 150th anniversary of the Hall.
+This spectacular event involved street theatre in the foyer, bands, choirs, dance, mimes, elves and of course Father Christmas.
 There were also re-enactments of the entertainment at the Opening Ball June 16 1866!

 Unley Council invited us to be part of their Libraries Festival November 5th to help celebrate their 50th birthday.
-The Gala event included a vintage fair, demonstrations, workshops, storytelling, exhibitions, live music, a book launch, family movie and an abundance of family entertainment.
+The Gala event included a vintage fair, demonstrations, workshops, storytelling, exhibitions, live music, book launch.
+Also showing a family movie for an abundance of family entertainment.

 Clare Valley Council invited us to perform at the Clare Town Hall August 20, to celebrate the Hall’s 90th birthday.
 Our first corporate gig!

-Umbrella – Winter City Sounds – July 30th found us back at The Grace Emily playing to another full house.
-The Lord Mayor was so wrapped with the show he has invited us to perform in the Adelaide Town Hall.
-What an honour, keep watch for updates on this event.
+Umbrella – Winter City Sounds – July 30 found us back at The Grace Emily playing to another full house.
+The Lord Mayor was so wrapped with the show, he invited us to perform in the Adelaide Town Hall.
+What an honour!

-SA History Festival 2016 – Adelaide, The Songs returned to Ayre’s house for two shows.
+SA History Festival 2016 – Adelaide, The Songs returned to Ayres house for two shows.
 Fun times were had by all at both the matinee and evening shows.
-We were able to spend time with patrons after both shows discussing the material and the relevant background.
+We spent time with patrons after the shows discussing the material and relevant background.

 Check The Advertiser’s May 30 issue for a great article by Carole Whitelock, written in response to the Ayre’s House Show.

-The streamlined version of the original show was successfully performed at The Fleurieu Folk Festival in October and The Clare Valley Music Carnival in November 2015, winning a great many fans.
-Performing alongside Keith, Matt Swayne and Dr Elizabeth Reid from Brillig, Alan Hartley, Paul Roberts and Ivone Kirkpatrick, we have incorporated a number of songs from the original show as well as working up new material.
-I have added a new song describing how the Destiny of Adelaide was changed from the intended Utopia to a typical city in a very short time.
+A streamlined version of the original show, was successfully performed at The Fleurieu Folk Festival in October and The Clare Valley Music Carnival in November 2015, winning a great many fans.
+Performing alongside Keith Preston, Matt Swayne, Elizabeth Reid, Alan Hartley, Paul Roberts and Ivone Kirkpatrick, we used songs from the original show as well as new material.

 Adelaide Song Tour Launch

-The Adelaide Songs Project was launched during the SA History Festival 2014 with a concert tour.
-Starting with a small concert at the City Library where the project began, 2:30pm May 9th.
-The major concerts, two sold out shows were held in the historic Ayers House May 23rd.
+The Adelaide Songs Project was launched during the SA History Festival 2015 with a concert tour.
+Starting with a small concert at the City Library, May 9th, where the project began.
+The major concerts, [two sold out shows] were held in the historic Ayers House, May 23.

 I was joined by Emily A Smith on lead guitar.
-St Cuthbert’s choir stepped in at the evening concert to add there voice to ‘Stormy Summer Blues’.
+St Cuthbert’s choir stepped in at the evening concert to add their voice to ‘Stormy Summer Blues’.
 I had the pleasure of playing a song, penned by Adrienne Lovelock, with the fab crew from Brillig.

 Heritage Arts and Traditions combined with Adelaide City council ran a series of songwriter workshops in the new City Library with local songwriters in 2014.
 The council were concerned about the lack of songs written about the city and challenged local composers to pen some tales specifically about Adelaide City.

-I collaborated with Andy Armstrong to write a song about the single mothers that were confined to the Destitute Asylum (currently the Migration Museum in Kintore Avenue).
-I have also managed a small snippet of the tale of the magnanimous ‘Stormy Summers’, one of Adelaide’s most colourful identities associated with a famous bordello overlooking Light Square.
+I collaborated with Andy Armstrong on a song about single mothers confined to the Destitute Asylum (now the Migration Museum).
+I also told a small snippet of the tale of the magnanimous ‘Stormy Summers’.
+Stormy was one of Adelaide’s most colourful identities, associated with a famous bordello overlooking Light Square.